rentom/ecs-saml-with-aws-cli/configuration/README.md

-      region - This is the AWS Region output - This is the output format for AWS CLI commands endpoint - This is the endpoint that will be used with the AWS CLI commands to override to ECS
+      region - This is the AWS Region output - This is the output format for AWS CLI commands endpoint - This is the endpoint that will be used with the AWS CLI commands to override to ECS token_session_duration_seconds - This is the duration in seconds of the temporary token provided by the secure token service (STS)